eledaveri/ProjectWorkRoboArm/README.md

 - **C-Space**: $C = C_{\text{free}} \cup C_{\text{obs}}$
 - **Robot Motion Planning**: Finding a collision-free path in C-space that moves the robot from start to goal as fast as possible and then map it to a
     valid motion in the workspace.

+This implementation treats the configuration space as periodic (toroidal topology):
+- Joint angles wrap around at the boundaries: θ ∈ [0, 2π)
+- Moving beyond 2π wraps back to 0, and moving below 0 wraps to 2π
+- This reflects the physical reality that 0° and 360° represent the same arm configuration
+- Mathematical representation: States at indices 0 and N-1 are adjacent in the discretized grid

+Advantages:

+- More natural representation of rotational joints
+- Enables shorter paths that cross the boundary
+- Better connectivity in the free configuration space

 ### Forward Kinematics